news

 Now in Paperback

-I’m excited to announce that Your Presence Is Mandatory comes out in paperback on Nov.
-4!
+I’m excited to announce that Your Presence Is Mandatory comes out in paperback on December 16!
 With a lovely new look, I hope you pre-order one today.
-If you already have it, thank you, but also it makes the perfect snowy gift for the holidays (Christmas, Hanukkah or even Soviet New Year’s).
+It would make the perfect snowy gift for the holidays (Christmas, Hanukkah or even Soviet New Year’s).
 Strong pre-orders tell bookstores to stock Your Presence Is Mandatory, which will allow me to keep up this authoring gig a little longer.

 This cover was inspired by the French edition of my novel.
 My team at Bloomsbury loved the snowy design of the French so much that they decided to adapt it for the paperback.
 I hope the new look will help get it into the hands of readers who love historical fiction, cozy winter reads or just need more blue books for their bookshelf.

-To celebrate the launch, I’m having a reading party on Nov.
-4 where I’ll share the stage with a few of my close author supporters: Susanne Pari, Olga Zilberbourg, Lee Kravetz, Jacqueline Doyle and Molly Antopol.
+To celebrate the launch, I’m having a reading party on December 16 where I’ll share the stage with a few of my close author friends: Olga Zilberbourg, Lee Kravetz, Heather Grzych, Jacqueline Doyle and Molly Antopol.
 I’m doing a couple of other little events, but not going all out as I’ve done over 50 events over the past 1.5 years since the book came out.

 What I’m Reading